solid/solidproject.org/pages/faqs.md

 - The Pod Provider hosts Pods
 - The Identity Provider allows you to only have one account (identified by your WebID) to log into multiple apps.

 To log into Solid apps and/or access data on Pods, you just have to provide your WebID and login to your Identity Provider, like "Sign in with Google" today.
-It is possible for the same company or organisation to be both a Pod Provider and a Identity Provider although they are **distinct seperable services** that are compatible with other Pod Providers and Identity Providers (which means you are free to choose the provider that suits you the most).
+It is possible for the same company or organisation to be both a Pod Provider and a Identity Provider although they are **distinct separable services** that are compatible with other Pod Providers and Identity Providers (which means you are free to choose the provider that suits you the most).
 <details>
 <summary><a>More details...</a></summary>
 <p>An Identity Provider implements an identification protocol (e.g. [OIDC](https://openid.net/connect/)), and allows you to prove that you own the WebID.</p>